US STOCKS-Wall Street slips; indexes still near record highs

 By Tanya Agrawal

-Nov 18 (Reuters) - U.S. stocks were lower in early afternoon trading on Friday as health stocks weighed and investors cashed in after the post-election rally, but the three major indexes continued to hover near record levels.
+Nov 18 (Reuters) - U.S. stocks were slightly lower in late morning trading on Friday as investors cashed in after the post-election rally, but the three major indexes continued to hover near record levels.

 The Nasdaq hit a record high earlier in the session, helped by a rise in Microsoft and other big tech stocks.